ws111994/Guide-to-Notion/index.md

 ### Software Versions

 This guide uses Notion version 2.15 desktop app on a Mac OS system. <br>
-If you do are on windows machine, order of menus might slightly differ but general procedure will be identical.
+If you do are using Windows, the order of menu item order for Notion might slightly differ but general procedures will be similar.
 ---

 ### Installation